EdoardoChidichimo/HyperIT/docs/index.rst

-..
-HyperIT documentation master file, created by sphinx-quickstart on Mon Apr  1 17:42:28 2024.
+.. hyperit documentation master file, created by sphinx-quickstart on Sat Apr 20 20:46:36 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HyperIT's documentation!
+Welcome to hyperit's documentation!
 ===================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

 Indices and tables